DataDog/integrations-extras/scalr/README.md

 ### Installation

-For Agent v7.21+ / v6.21+, follow the instructions below to install the Scalr integration on your host.
-See [Use Community Integrations][3] to install with the Docker Agent or earlier versions of the Agent.
+For the Datadog Agent v7.21 or v6.21 and later, follow these instructions to install the Scalr integration on your host.
+See [Use Community Integrations][3] to install it with the Docker Agent or earlier versions of the Datadog Agent.

 1. Run the following command to install the Agent integration: